 Identify the reliable off-shift windows in your rotation.
 A twenty-four-on-forty-eight-off firefighter, for example, has two reliable training days in every three-day cycle.
 Plan two quality sessions in those windows rather than trying to distribute training across days that don't reliably exist.
 Prioritize according to training needs , if strength is the current focus, both sessions are strength-dominant with a conditioning component.
 If aerobic base is the priority, one session is strength and one is a longer aerobic session.

-Recovery Management as a Programming Variable
+Auto-Regulation: Treating Recovery as a Programming Variable

 On irregular schedules, recovery quality is inconsistent, sometimes you sleep well, sometimes you don't, sometimes you're transitioning between day and night shifts and neither sleep window is adequate.
 A fixed-intensity program doesn't account for this variability.